Improbable-AI/VisionProTeleop/README.md

 If you use this repository in your work, consider citing:

     @software{park2024avp,
-        title={Using Apple Vision Pro to Train/Control Robots}, author={Park, Younghyo and Agrawal, Pulkit},
+        title={Using Apple Vision Pro to Train and Control Robots}, author={Park, Younghyo and Agrawal, Pulkit},
         year={2024},
         url = {https://github.com/Improbable-AI/VisionProTeleop},